-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

 “We will be monitoring closely the delivery against the targets set out to date," BlackRock said in a note about Shell's annual general meeting.
 "We will hold the management and board directors to account for lack of progress on their delivery through future voting on director elections."

-Oil majors with no decarbonization plan clearly have a target on their back, and even those with such plans are being monitored closely.
+Oil majors with no decarbonization plan will clearly have a target on their back, and even those with such plans are being monitored closely.

 BlackRock says it will be “engaging” with another 110 carbon-intensive companies in late 2020.